 How to keep your tax bill down

-Let’s look at the practical steps you can follow to keep your tax bill to a minimum when drawing a pension while working.
+Let’s look at the practical steps you can follow to keep your tax bill to a minimum when drawing from a defined contribution pension while working.

 The simplest way is to take only the amount you need in each tax year from your pension as the lower this is, the less tax you pay.

-While you can take all your pension pot as a lump sum from the age of 55 (rising to 57 in 2028), this could leave you with a large tax bill.
-If you carry on working, it makes sense to keep your money, especially the 25% tax-free element, in your pension.
+While you can take all your pension pot as a lump sum from the age of 55 (57 from 6 April 2028 unless you have a protected pension age) this could leave you with a large tax bill.
+If you carry on working, it could make sense to keep your money in your pension.
 If you have a defined contribution scheme, this is where it can be an advantage to use flexible drawdown, which lets you vary your income from year-to-year in a tax-efficient way.